Pineapple Growing in the Florida Home Landscape

 Distribution: Grown throughout tropical and warm subtropical areas of the world.

 History: Pineapple has apparently been cultivated by indigenous people of the tropical Americas and the Caribbean Region for thousands of years.
 New World explorers then distributed pineapple during the 1500s to 1700s to new areas including Europe, Africa, and Asia.
 The commercial export trade began during early 19th century from the West Indies.
-This lead to further commercial development of pineapple in the Caribbean during the mid-19th century.
-However, with the improvement in refrigerated sea transportation by the end of the 19th century production shifted to Hawaii, Asia, and Africa.
-In the U.S., Puerto Rico and Hawaii have moderately large and important industries.
-Pineapples are not grown commercially in Florida but are common door yard plants in warm locations throughout the state.
+This led to further commercial development in the Caribbean during the mid-19th century.
+However, with the improvement in refrigerated sea transportation by the end of the 19th century, production shifted to Hawaii, Asia, and Africa.
+In the US, Puerto Rico and Hawaii have moderately large and important industries.
+Pineapples are not grown commercially in Florida but are common dooryard yard plants in warm locations throughout the state.
 The first recorded introduction of pineapple into Florida was in 1860.

 Importance: Pineapple is one of the most important tropical fruits after mango, banana, and citrus.
-Fresh fruit production is a major industry in Central America and processed fruit in Asia.
+Fresh fruit production is a major industry in Central and South America and processed fruit in Asia.

 Description